Euthanasia A*/A summary notes

 • Singer argues that the reason killing is wrong is that it violates the preferences or interests of a being to continue living.

-• That reason killing is normally wrong does not apply in cases where quality of life is low or non-existent.
+• That reason killing is normally wrong does not apply in cases where quality of life is low or non-existent and the person has a preference to die.

 Counter